Special - LSD

 29/10/1967 Small Faces - "Here Comes the Nice" [Le Petit Dimanche Illustré, French TV b&w] (Steve hardly bothers to mime his vocals)

 30/10/1967 John Peel Special Report [Vjoew, Dutch TV b&w] (The Who interviewed.
-Peel also interviewed Mick Farren and Julie Driscoll around this time for Dutch TV - possibly the same series, also introducing T.Rex "Sara Crazy Child" too)
+Peel also interviewed Mick Farren and Julie Driscoll around this time for Dutch TV - possibly the same show/series, also introducing T.Rex "Sara Crazy Child" too)

 31/10/1967 Strawberry Alarm Clock [Jerry Bishop Talk Show, USA TV] (Probably did "Incense and Peppermints", it was their only single released this year)